dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 The purpose of the `icrc25_request_permission` messages is to grant the relying party access to public parts of the user's identity and define the scope of actions the relying part is allowed to perform.

+#### Prerequisites

+None

 #### Request

 `version` (`text`): The version of the standard used.
 If the signer does not support the version of the request, it must send the `"VERSION_NOT_SUPPORTED"` error in response.

-`scopes`: A list of permission scope objects the relying party requires.
+`scopes`: A list of permission [scope objects](#scope-objects) the relying party requires.
 If the signer does not support a requested scope, it should ignore that particular scope and proceed as if the `scopes` list did not include that object.
-Permission scope properties:
-- `scopeId` (`text`): Currently only the value `"icrc25_canister_call"` is supported.

 `challenge` (`blob`): A challenge used for the signer to sign in order to prove its access to the identity.
 The challenge should be an array of 32 cryptographically random bytes generated from a secure random source by the sender of the request.